hmckinn4/CSC_ECE_517_Spring2024_Program_2/README.md

 Attendee capabilities:

-- [x] Sign up for a new account with an email, name, and password
+* Sign up for a new account with an email, name, and password
+  - Click "Not yet an attendee?" -> fill in required fields

-- [x] Log in with an email and password.
+* Log in with an email and password.
+  - Click "Attendee login" -> enter credentials

-- [x] Edit their own profile (should not be able to update their ID).
+* Edit their own profile (should not be able to update their ID).
+  - To edit password, on main page, click link on the right that says "change password"
+  - To edit other aspects of profile, click link on the right that says "Edit profile"

-- [x] Delete their own account.
+* Delete their own account.
 All dependencies, such as tickets booked or reviews written, should be deleted.
+  - To delete account, on main page, click link on the right that says "delete your account".
+  - All dependencies, such as tickets booked or reviews written, will also be deleted.

-- [x] View all available events in the system.
+* View all available events in the system.
 Conditions apply:
-  - Only upcoming events are visible.
+  * Only upcoming events are visible.
-  - Only events which are not sold out are visible.
+  * Only events which are not sold out are visible.
-  - Filter events by category, date, and price (~ price range).
+  * Filter events by category, date, and price (~ price range).
-  - Search events by Event Name.
+  * Search events by Event Name.
+- From attendee home page under Events click "view events"
+- A filter will appear.
+Utilize it and once you have selected all criteria you desire, click "Apply Filters".
+- Everytime you click "Apply filters" all the criteria in the filters will be applied.

-- [x] Book an event ticket.
+* Book an event ticket.
+  - Events -> navigate to desired event "view this event" -> Click "Book this event"

-- [x] Check their own event booking history, displaying at least the Event Name and Date.
+* Check their own event booking history, displaying at least the Event Name and Date.
+  - Main page under Tickets -> click "Booked Events"

-- [x] Write reviews for events they attended, limited to Concerts, Sports, and Arts & Theatre categories.
+* Write reviews for events they attended, limited to Concerts, Sports, and Arts & Theatre categories.
 Reviews can be posted only after the event ends.
+  - Reviews click "add new review" -> Under "Event" select the event you wish to review, (only events that
+  - you've already attended will appear) Write the review and click "Create Review"

-- [x] Edit their own reviews.
+* Edit their own reviews.
+  - Reviews click "manage reviews" -> Filter attendee to find yourself, or scroll to see your review.
+  - Click "Show this review" -> choose to edit or destroy the review.

-- [x] List reviews written by a specific user (with the Email of the user).
+* List reviews written by a specific user (with the Email of the user).
-* Filter done, works for admin, however, email not displayed.
-Instructions allude to admin having
-* only name while attendee showing name and email.
+  - Reviews click "manage reviews" -> Filter attendee to find desired user email -> click "Filter Reviews"

-- [x] List reviews written for a specific event (with Event Name).
+* List reviews written for a specific event (with Event Name).
+  - Reviews click "manage reviews" -> Filter events to find desired event -> click "Filter Reviews"

-- [x] Cancel a ticket, which implies that the event's available seats will be updated accordingly.
+* Cancel a ticket, which implies that the event's available seats will be updated accordingly.
-  ( This not refers to "book an event ticket: no credit card is utilized and no charge is made so it's kind of a loophole in reference to the rubric.
-Just something we should confirm.)
+  - Under tickets click "booked tickets" -> locate desired ticket and click "view ticket" -> to delete click "delete reservation"
+  - One seat will be added back to the event.
+You can confirm by going to events under and viewing the number
+  - of seats in that event and comparing before to after the cancellation.
+(Same applies to purchasing).

 (Attendees have the privilege to manage their own data and interact with event listings and reviews within specified boundaries to ensure a user-friendly and efficient experience within the WolfEvents Event Management System.)